gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 -   Linux and macOS: `~/.config/StardewValley/Saves`

 You can sort the table by clicking on the headers, and you can download the table as a `CSV` file to use in Excel.
+You can also click on an item name to view its description from the *Stardew Valley Wiki*.

 About
 -----